 Now the question is; how are healthcare corporations taking responsibility for their actions?

 With regards to healthcare waste, WHO has set up guidelines for waste management and control.
-Government/Local support and commitment is required universally to improve upon this.
+Government/Local support and commitment are required universally to improve upon this.

 The Answer is YES, you can!